rahul-the-phoenix/rahul-the-phoenix/README.md

       <h2 align="center">🧠 Beyond the Silicon</h2>

 <p align="center">
-  I build with logic, design with intent, and learn by breaking things.<br/>
+  I craft with precision, think with clarity, and improve by iterating.<br/>
-  Code is the tool.
  Thinking is the skill.
+Curiosity is the edge.
 </p>

 <p align="center">
   🚀 Member of <b>Team 'Binary Force'</b><br/>
-  🧩 Problem solver by habit, hardware hacker by instinct.
+  🧩 Problem solver by habit, Engineer by mindset..
 </p>

 <h3 align="center">🌐 Let’s Connect</h3>